energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 Regarding resources, ...

+Regarding technologies, they are characterised by the following characteristics: energy balances, cost (investment and maintenance) and environmental impact (global warming potential (GWP)).
+Regarding weather-dependent technologies (wind, solar, etc.), real production time series were collected for a representative year.

 Regarding the GWP, LCA data are taken from the Ecoinvent database v3.2 [1]_ :cite:`weidema_ecoinvent_2013` using the “allocation at the point of substitution” method.
 GWP is assessed with